Actindo-AG/Documentation/DataHub/Integration/04_ManageScopes.md

 By default, the *Actindo Basic* scope is predefined.
 If you want to maintain multiple scopes, you have to create and activate the respective scopes.

-> [Info] A scope does not equal a marketplace or web store connection.
+> [Info] A scope does not equal a sales channel or web store connection.
 It is just a dimension that can be added to the multi-scope attributes.
-For detailed information about creating a connection to a marketplace or web store, see [Create a connection in Omni-Channel](../../Channels/Integration/01_ManageConnections.md#create-a-connection).
+For detailed information about creating a connection to a sales channel or web store, see [Create a connection in Omni-Channel](../../Channels/Integration/01_ManageConnections.md#create-a-connection).

 ## Create a scope